grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Sylvia!"
 Hemi yelled up from sonar, "they are coming around for another pass!"

-"I thought they turned off in a different fucking direction Hemi!"
+"I thought they turned off in a different direction!"
 She replied.

 "They did.
 They went out to about 1000 meters, dove to our depth, and are on approach again...
 500 meters and closing at high speed.
 I guess that sub commander changed his mind about pushing the limits of his boat."

-"Fuck!
-OK boys," she took a deep breath, "we're going deeper."
+"OK boys," she said quietly before taking a deep breath, "we're going deeper."
 She pressed the dive alarm once again.
 "Bastian, full dive plane down, again."

 Bastian stuck his cigarette between his lips, wiped his palms on his pants, and grabbed the dive plane control wheel.
 He spun it all the way to the stop.

 The bow of the _Prospect_ once again fell away in front of them.
-The depth gauge rounded into the final quadrant of the dial, where the ink of the graduations changed from black to numbers outlined in red.
+The depth gauge rounded into the final quadrant of the dial, where the ink of the graduations changed from thin black numbers to bold warning numbers.
+Were it not for the red light, those numbers would also be sitting in a red field on the dial.

-"Passing 275 meters Hemi!"
-Percy called out to him.
+"Passing 275 meters!"
+Percy called out so Hemi could hear.

 "They are still coming Sylvia.
 Adjusted their course and diving.
-They'll be on us in seconds."
+They will be on us in seconds."

 Captain Percy had never dreamed of taking her boat this deep.
-The sounds of her boat under stress escaped throughout the length of the boat, and traveled up to Percy's sensitive ears in the control room.
+The sounds of her boat under stress rolled back and forth repeatedly throughout the length of the boat, and traveled up to Percy's empathetically sensitive ears in the control room.
 A long, weak sigh that went on and on was followed by prickly cracking sounds.
 A low rumble fell underneath those in registers that echoed the very bones of the ship straining to accept the weight of 10 atmospheres.
 Her boat was very much alive now, and suffering.
 And it pained Captain Percy.

 The depth gauge needle tapped against the far right pin at 300 meters.

+[//]: # (I know it is a cliche at this point.
+But at the same time, I feel like it just is not a _real_ submarine story unless they test the depth-limits of their boat!
+It just _has_ to be there, like Arnold saying I will be back.)

 "They leveled out and passed just over us!"
-Hemi yelled his update.
+Hemi roared his update.

 "Level her Bastian."
 Said Percy calmly.